CallHub has launched Spam Label Shield—a fantastic tool to 2x answer rates and avoid showing up as spam to contacts. Here's why you need it.

 - Caller ID reputation is not constant.
 It keeps changing over the course of the campaign, and campaigners are unaware of it.

-- Filtration by carriers has increased from 2021 due to TRACED act/FCC STIR/SHAKEN rules.
+- Filtration by carriers has increased since 2021 due to TRACED act/FCC SHAKEN/STIR rules.

 - Providers are not guaranteeing the number reputation while renting.